RiyaHablani/HackerrankAutomation/README.md

 3. **Install dependencies:**

    1. Run `npm init` to initialize your project.
-   2. Install Puppeteer using npm:
+   2. Install Puppeteer using npm:npm install puppeteer
 4. **Update codeObj:**

     Edit code.js to include your answers or solutions.